mui/material-ui/docs/src/pages/components/text-fields/text-fields.md

 ## Form props

-Standard form attributes are supported e.g. `required`, `readOnly`, `type`, etc. as well as a `helperText` which is used to give context about a field’s input, such as how the input will be used.
+Standard form attributes are supported e.g. `required`, `disabled`, `type`, etc. as well as a `helperText` which is used to give context about a field’s input, such as how the input will be used.

 {{"demo": "pages/components/text-fields/FormPropsTextFields.js"}}